 What advantage does your protocol offer compared to other techniques?

-Enter author name: The main advantage is the fact that you do not need many preprocessing steps on handling the cores (no sanding, no sawing).
-Then all the steps (including the tree ring indications) remain traceable alon the toolchain.
-It
+Enter author name: The main advantage is the fact that you need less preprocessing steps (no sanding, no sawing) and all the manipulations (including the tree ring indications) remain traceable along the toolchain.

 How will your findings advance research in your field?